-Money and marriage go hand in hand.
+Marriage and finances go hand in hand.
 From a practical perspective getting married means you are also sharing your life, home, and prosperity with another human being.
-Therefore, if you plan on spending your life with another human being planning your financial health together makes a great deal of sense.
+Therefore, if you plan on spending your life with another human being, pre-marriage financial counseling and planning makes a great deal of sense.

 Interestingly, we freely discuss budgets and financial planning for wedding days and honeymoons.
-However, creating a financial plan to ensure you and your partner are planning a healthy financial future are often challenging conversations to start.
-Be that as it may, having conversations about money before your wedding day is essential to avoid financial pitfalls during a marriage.
+However, creating a financial plan to ensure you and your partner are planning a healthy financial future is often challenging conversations to start.
+Be that as it may, financial planning before marriage is essential to avoid financial pitfalls during a marriage.

-You’ll notice the questions you ask at the onset will be very general questions about goals, habits, and an overall outlook of your partner’s financial health.
+You’ll notice the questions you ask at the onset will be general questions about goals, habits, and an overall outlook of your partner’s financial health.
 This gives you a great idea of whether or not you share common habits or similar financial circumstances.
 At the initial stages of your conversations, it’s important to be brutally honest and disclose every nook and cranny of your financial state.
-At the same time be mindful with your responses to ensure you are fostering an open and trusting discussion free of judgment.
-The more forthcoming you are before marriage the better equipped you’ll be to craft plans that will steer your future in a positive direction.
+At the same time be mindful with your responses to ensure you are fostering an open and trusting discussion that is free of judgment.
+The more forthcoming you are when financial planning as an engaged couple, the better equipped you’ll be to craft plans that will steer your future in a positive direction after the wedding.

 Before you say “yes to the dress” or suit for that matter, be sure you say yes to a spreadsheet.
-By actually planning out your finances together pre-marriage, you’ll also have an excellent opportunity to be financially conscious on a collective level about wedding planning.
+By financial planning before marriage, you’ll also have an excellent opportunity to be financially conscious on a collective level about wedding planning.
 The last thing any newlywed couple needs is to face financial stressors in the early years of marriage.
 Instead, opt for financial transparency and ask the hard questions early on.

 Most communities, banks, and even online portals have literacy training.
 Taking a course or running through a financial planning exercise together will solidify the importance of this topic.
 You may also consider meeting with a financial planner, wealth adviser or tax adviser to formalize your financial plan and also answer any questions you may have about your financial future together.